Pathos0925/WhosThatAvatar/README.md

 ## FAQ
 ### Is this allowed?
-VRChat's stance, per Tupper on the VRChat discord: >Regarding reverse engineering our API - Our stance here is don't be malicious.
-This is unsupported and it might break.
+VRChat's stance on public use of the VRChat API, per Tupper on the VRChat discord:
+> *Regarding reverse engineering our API - Our stance here is don't be malicious.
+This is unsupported and it might break.*